tomotaro1065/nodeclipse/README.md

   - Text formatting - Text folding for the JSON data format.)
   No Update site.

-## Contacts
-Do not hesitate to contact developers.
-Create issue or send [email](mailto:dev@nodeclipse.com).
-Or skype me by ID pverest, QQ 908781544.

 ## Developing

 Before starting development, please do

 1. Carefully read materials
 2. Install and give thorough try
-3. Contact current contributors, make friends
+3. Contact developers, make friends
 4. Say what you are going to do, before you head in.
+Share and discuss ideas.

 ## Contributors
 LambGao 魔都 https://github.com/Nodeclipse (original creator v0.1.8)
 Scott Elcomb https://github.com/psema4
 Tomoyuki Inagaki https://github.com/tomotaro1065 (debugging integration v0.2) [blog](http://tomotaro1065.blog52.fc2.com/)
 Paul Verest https://github.com/PaulVI/  (Vision, readme, reference to plugings) [blog](https://github.com/PaulVI/blog)

+## Contacts
+Do not hesitate to contact developers.
+Create issue or send [email to dev group](mailto:dev@nodeclipse.org).
+Or skype me by ID pverest, QQ 908781544.

+## For Bloggers and Users of Twitter, Flickr, LinkedIn, Weibo etc.

+In case you plan to blog or tweet about the Nodeclipse plugin, please use the tag "#nodeclipse" in order to make it easier to find all the comments and pictures.
+Thanks a lot for telling the world about the project!
+  | 请用#nodeclipse#标签微博一下。
+  | Por favor, use etiqueta #nodeclipse
+  | なじるする＃nodeclipseタグを使用してください。
+  | Bitte benutzen Sie tag #nodeclipse um zu twiten.

 ## Spread the words